hao-to/AWS_grocery_v2/README.md

 - Connected to AWS and launched an EC2 instance in the default VPC
 - Connected to the EC2 instance and ran basic Linux commands
 - Forked the GroceryMate repo and deployed it on EC2
-- Made the app publicly accessible
+- Made the app accessible via browser
 - Attached an Elastic Load Balancer (ALB)
 - Configured a security group to protect the EC2 instance
 - Wrote a Dockerfile and tested the app locally and on EC2